junxie016/Open-TNM/README.md

 # Core Teams
-This package is written and maintained by the open-TNM Core Team.
+This package is written and maintained by the Open-TNM Core Team.
 The current members are:

   Yu(Marco) Nie   (Northwestern University)